JcDenis/opta2iot/README.md

 ## About

-> Arduino sketch for the Arduino Opta Lite (without Wifi nor RS485)
+> Arduino sketch for the Arduino Opta series

 The goal of this sketch is to implement an easy to use MQTT gateway for industrial equipments.